jmarthaller/polenta-to-go-around-demo/README.md

 <br/><br/>
 <br/><br/>

-Users can filter picup opportunities based on the cuisine of a pickup.
+Users can filter pickup opportunities based on the cuisine of a pickup.

 ![polenta-filter](gifs/polenta-filter.gif)